Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Human AI Interaction/Lecture/Technical/Conversational Agents- Human in the Loop.md

 ### Active Learning
+> Machine learning paradigm in which the model actively selects which data points should be labelled by a human (termed the oracle/teacher), instead of passively learning from a randomly labelled dataset
-#### Motivation
+#### Motivation and Comparison
-- In traditional supervised learning, training examples are **randomly sampled** from the training set and fed into the  the machine learning algorithm.
+- In traditional supervised learning, training examples are **randomly sampled** from the training set and fed into the the machine learning algorithm, learning passively.
 - In active learning, the machine learning algorithm starts from scratch, and asks the user to label specific data points.
+- Fully labelling data is often time-consuming, expensive, and requires expert knowledge, active learning can be achieved by humans just labelling informative instances, inserting those back into the training set and then retraining.
 - Active learning can start from completely unlabelled data, while traditional supervised learning needs a lot of labelled data from that start.

 #### Active Learning in practice